-Weever fish are a poisonous species of fish from the Trachinidae family.
+Weever fish are a species of fish from the Trachinidae family.
 While there are nine species of weever fish in total the only two found in UK waters are the lesser and greater weever.
-Weever fish are a rare example of a poisonous fish which inhabits British waters – both the lesser and the greater weever have spines on their backs and gill covers which secrete a potent venom.
+Weever fish are a rare example of a venomous fish which inhabits British waters – both the lesser and the greater weever have spines on their backs and gill covers which secrete a potent venom.
 Lesser weever fish come into shallow water and are the species most likely to be encountered by both anglers and bathers in the summer months.

 - Scientific name: Echiichthys vipera